 combine these components to implement published models.
 As an open source project, its suite of components is meant

 to be enhanced and extended, and its library is meant to provide an expanding repository of models, written in a

-concise, executable, and easy to interpret form, that can be shared, and compared by the scientific
+concise, executable, and easy to interpret form, that can be shared, compared, and extended by the scientific community.

 - open source, freeing users of the costs or restrictions associated with proprietary software.